cmangos/mangos-wotlk/bot_readme.txt

-/t BOTNAME follow near (decreases the bots follow distance from the player) /t BOTNAME follow reset (resets the bots follow distance to the config default setting. this commmand will be phased out) /t BOTNAME follow auto (turns off auto variable follow distance which is ON by default) /t BOTNAME stay
+/t BOTNAME follow near (decreases the bots follow distance from the player) /t BOTNAME follow reset (resets the bots follow distance to the config default setting. this commmand will be phased out) /t BOTNAME follow auto (turns off auto variable follow distance which is ON by default) /t BOTNAME combat delay <0-10> (sets the amount of time the bot will wait before engaging your target in combat) /t BOTNAME stay
 /t BOTNAME assist (you'll need to be attacking something and the bot only does melee atm) /t BOTNAME spells (replies with all spells known to bot)